kdeldycke/e107-importer/readme.txt

 * Handle extended part of news nicely,
 * Import custom pages (and take care of their private / public visibility),
 * Import comments (both from news and custom pages),
+* Import forums and threads to bbPress WordPress plugin.
 * Import images from news and pages,
 * Let you choose which kind of images you want to upload to WordPress (external or not),
 * Import preferences (site name, description, ...),